DefGuard/docs/deployment-strategies/running-gateway-on-vyos.md

 sudo podman ps -a
 ```

-At this point, the gateway container should be running on VyOS and ready to be adopted by Defguard Core service.&#x20;
+At this point, the gateway container should be running on VyOS and ready to be adopted by Defguard Core service.

 Adopt it by following [those steps](../tutorials/initial-setup-wizard-setting-up-from-scratch.md#adopt-the-gateway-component).